 - Give financially.
 Please mark any gift clearly for “The Building Project” or use the building project gift envelopes provided at the church.
-If you do not attend the church but want to give, please contact us at email@example.com or through any of the other means on our Contact page
+If you do not attend the church but want to give, please use our Donate page, or contact us at firstname.lastname@example.org or through any of the other means on our Contact page

 - Fundraising ideas.
 Please let the Church Trustees know if you have any ideas for fundraising.

 We see our buildings as key to our work within the town, particularly due to our town centre location.
 As our Minister Rev Sally Sago says: